Blobscan/blobscan/apps/docs/src/app/docs/running-blobscan-kurtosis/page.md

 ---
-title: Kurtosis
+title: Spin up Blobscan using Kurtosis
 nextjs:
   metadata:
-    title: Kurtosis
+    title: Spin up Blobscan using Kurtosis
     description: Run Blobscan using Kurtosis
 ---

 [Kurtosis](https://www.kurtosis.com/) is a tool for packaging and launching environments of containerized services where you want them and with one liners.

-There is also a [Kurtosis' ethereum-package](https://github.com/ethpandaops/ethereum-package) maintained by ethpandaops, which makes it really easy to spin up up a local PoS Ethereum testnet with blobscan as an additional service, so you can explore blobs sent in your local network.
+There is also a [Kurtosis' ethereum-package](https://github.com/ethpandaops/ethereum-package) maintained by ethPandaOps, which makes it really easy to spin up up a local PoS Ethereum testnet with blobscan as an additional service, so you can explore blobs sent in your local network.

 ```bash
 kurtosis clean -a && kurtosis run github.com/ethpandaops/ethereum-package --image-download always '{"additional_services": ["blobscan"]}'
 ```

-{% figure src="/blobscan-kurtosis.png" appendCurrentTheme=true /%}
+{% figure src="/blobscan-kurtosis.png" /%}

 The screenshot above displays all the services that are running now and their port redirects: